 So what we want to look at here is an event that looks at the cause and effect of the commercial developments being rolled out in our parks.
 How can we better understand how to challenge the inappropriate use of our parks

 And Strategies for better stewardship of parks and green spaces to reverse the commercial decline.
 How to work towards a long term vision for our green space that serves users and can supersede decisions on park use made by short term administrations who may not have the public’s and park users best interests at heart.

 This article relates to an event to be held in Kinning Park Complex at “Parks for people” How to become involved in the discussion and understanding the importance of green space in our lives, economically, physiologically, health wise, environmentally, politically, historically and creatively.

-Join us for a debate at Kinning Park Complex on what our parks are for.
-(November 29th)
+Join us for a debate at Kinning Park Complex on what our parks are for. (dates will be poster soon)